-With the knowledge gained in this class and some practice on your part, you should be able to walk off into the woods with nothing but a knife and be able to survive.
+A scenario....'You're canoeing a wild river in upstate Maine, days from any other people and cell service.
+You beach the canoe and go for a hike, when you get back your canoe with all of your gear has gone down the river and is not to be found.'....
+Could you survive with nothing but a knife and the supplies that nature gives us until you hike out or someone finds you ?
+With the knowledge gained in this workshop and some practice on your part, you should be able to make it indefinitly until help arrives.
 This is an adult workshop that covers the four skill-sets listed below that are required to keep us alive; we will also discuss the mental/emotional aspects of survival.
 Darwin said: "It isn't the strongest or most intelligent that survive, it is those that are most adaptable to change."
 No doubt being in good physical shape will help you, but discipline, determination, and practice are a must.

 This workshop is my favorite because you do things and make things that will stay with you the rest of your life.
 It is an especially good workshop for those of you who lead outdoor classes, hikes, floats or any activity where you could be without support for days at a time.
 This workshop is about primitive survival skills but it will also cover modern equivalents for each skill set, I would rather you be alive than a purist !

 WATER We will discuss where to find water and show ways to collect and purify it.
-Some natural containers will be shown and I will discuss how to burn out your own container.
+Some natural containers will be shown and I will show how to burn out your own container.

 FOOD There will be a discussion of the major food groups that are in the wild.
 Traps, snares and throwing/digging sticks will be demonstrated and made in class.
 We'll walk and sample/identify some of the local wild edibles.